Peter Lundin: Detention and assault

-While he was in custody on July 27, 2000, in Vridsløselille Prison, he was attacked by several inmates.
+While Lundin was in custody on July 27, 2000, in Vridsløselille Prison, he was attacked by several inmates.
 He was struck with an iron tube, which broke his nose.

 In February 2002, he was attacked again when he was beaten by fellow inmates with a frying pan on his head.
-He filed a case and demanded $10,000 in compensation for the harm done.
-On April 16, 2002, he was awarded DKK 510 in compensation by the Østre Landsret.
+He filed a case and demanded 10,000 DKK in compensation for the harm done.
+On April 16, 2002, he was awarded 510 DKK in compensation by the Østre Landsret.
 In 2007, he was transferred to the top-secured State Prison of East Jutland.
 However, he has subsequently been moved back to the Institution of Herstedvester again.

 Incarcerated marriages

 After the airing of The American Dream on TV 2 in 1994, many Danish women contacted Peter Lundin and in 1996 he married one of them, a woman named Tina.

-On September 28, 2008, he was married to Mariann Poulsen in Statsfængslet Østjylland, but after 11 days filed for divorce when she claimed that he had lied to her about another woman whom he was lovers with while they were married.
-She told this on October 9, 2008, when she appeared on GO 'Aften Danmark.
+On September 28, 2008, he was married to Mariann Poulsen in Statsfængslet Østjylland but filed for divorce 11 days later.
+Poulsen claimed that Lundin had lied to her about another woman he was in a relationship with while they were married.
+She revealed this when she appeared on GO Aften Danmark on October 9, 2008.